-Be it due to a rainy day, or just the desire for an injection of historical knowledge, museums are fantastic places to visit with all the family.
-The area’s rich history has resulted in the creation of an incredible number of Yorkshire museums, so here are a few which we think are great places to start…
+Be it due to a rainy day, or just the desire for an injection of historical knowledge, Yorkshire museums are fantastic places to visit with all the family.
+The area’s rich history has resulted in the creation of an incredible number of museums here, so let us point you towards a few which we think are great places to start…

 Those who think train spotters have got it all wrong will find their opinion challenged here when they see the museum’s collection of over a million railway-related items, including some of the world’s most iconic trains.
 There’s plenty of interactive activities and an outdoor playground to keep children amused too.